Bhanumahesh70/Beverage_Inventory_Management_App/README.md

 - **Order Confirmation ➔ Check Order Details/Cancel Order:**
   - After an order is finalized, clients have the option to either check the specific details of the order or delete it through their order history section.

-### Seen from the supplier's point of view:
+### Viewing things from the supplier's point of view:
 - **Login for Suppliers ➔ Beverage Management:**
   - Upon entering the supplier portal, suppliers have the ability to access the beverage management section to make modifications to beverages by adding, editing, or deleting them.
 - **Changes to Drinks ➔ Managing Orders:**
   - Suppliers transition from handling beverages to observing associated orders, allowing them to mark each order as finished or canceled.

+---
-## Factors to Consider When Designing a System:
+# Factors Considered While Designing the System:
 - **Retention of data for deleted items:**
   - The database stores information on beverages and orders even after they are deleted or cancelled, maintaining data integrity and enabling analysis of historical data.
 - **Actions are limited based on the status of the order:**
   - Orders can solely be cancelled or removed if they are in the 'Placed' status to avoid conflicts and inconsistencies in order handling.
 - **Functionalities tailored for individual users:**
   - The system offers customized features for both customers and suppliers, improving user experience and productivity for various user roles.

-...

-#For Extra Credit
+---

+# Other Features

-# Improved Method of Managing Errors and Providing Information to Users
+## Improved Method of Managing Errors and Providing Information to Users

 Special focus was placed on robust error handling and interactive user feedback in the creation of the BeverageInventory system to guarantee a smooth user experience.
 The following information outlines how these improvements have been integrated: